PseudoDevs/IamGhost/amd8.md

-Last updated: 2024-04-13 18:07:15
+Last updated: 2024-04-13 18:07:48
-Random Quote: Whatever you do in this life, it's not legendary, unless your friends are there to see it. - Barney Stinson
+Random Quote: You can have all the intelligence in the world, but if nobody's there to act on it, what's it worth?
+Nothing. - Steve Murphy